JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 **Structural Transformation in a Changing Climate** with Rajeev Dehejia.

+**Improving Estimates of Human Capital** with Lanu Kim, Peter Lanjouw, David Newhouse, and Michael Weber.

 **Foreign Direct Investment and Micro-Level Structural Transformation in Sub-Saharan Africa** with Sunghun Lim.

-**Improving Estimates of Human Capital** with Lanu Kim, David Newhouse, and Michael Weber.